"I carved this for climbing," he said. "I just have to remember where I put the handholds."

 This is an ironic peak for a man who admittedly "stumbled" into a career as a sculptor.

 "'Stumbled' is exactly the word," he admitted, after climbing off his sculpture.
-"I resisted being an artist because there were too many in the family already."

 In addition to his father, Rockwell's older brother Jarvis is an artist, while brother Thomas is an author.